gboduljak/mnist-digit-recognition/README.md

 The activation function is **sigmoid**.

-Training and testing was done in Phyton with Anaconda package.
+Training and testing was done in Python with Anaconda package.

 ## Prediction screenshot
 <img src="readme-resources/prediction-result.png" alt="Prediction result" />